tenfoldpaper/multipanda_ros2/README.md

 * Cartesian velocity control interface and an example controller
 * Controllers are swappable using rqt_controller_manager
 * Runtime franka::ControlException error recovery via `~/service_server/error_recovery`
+* Runtime internal parameter setter services much like what is offered in the updated `franka_ros2`

 ## Known issues
 * When panda_ros2 is started with the robot in error state, whatever command controller that is started in the launch file will not work even when the error recovery is triggered, before a different type of command controller (i.e. different interface, like position/velocity) is loaded first.